Francesco Antonioli: Club career

 Born in Monza, Italy, Antonioli developed as a player in the youth ranks of AC Milan.
 He was later loaned out to Monza, making his professional debut with the club in 1986, at the age of 16, in a 1–0 defeat to Juventus in the Coppa Italia.
-He also made his Milan debut in the Coppa Italia, in a 2–1 home win over Lazio, on 3 September 1988, and made his Serie A debt with the club on 18 April 1992, in a 1–0 win over cross-city rivals Inter.
+He also made his Milan debut in the Coppa Italia, in a 2–1 home win over Lazio, on 3 September 1988, and made his Serie A debut with the club on 18 April 1992, in a 1–0 win over cross-city rivals Inter.
 Due to some promising performances, he was brought to the Milan starting lineup at the beginning of the 1992–93 season, featuring in Milan's 2–1 victory over Parma in the 1992 Supercoppa Italiana; however, a string of mistakes, including a dreadful fumble in the Milan derby, which gifted Luigi de Agostini a soft goal, allowed Sebastiano Rossi to reclaim his starting spot in goal.
 Milan won the league title that season, also reaching the final of the UEFA Champions League.
 Antonioli made his final appearance for Milan on 29 November 1992, in 1–0 away win over Juventus, in Serie A, making 27 appearances for the club in total.

 After joining Bologna in 1995, he became the undisputed first-choice keeper for the club (apart from the 1997–98 season, during which he backed up Giorgio Sterchele); he immediately helped the club obtain Serie A promotion, winning the 1995–96 Serie B title, later helping Bologna to win the 1998 UEFA Intertoto Cup, and subsequently reach the semi-finals of the 1998–99 UEFA Cup and the Coppa Italia.
 In 1999, he joined Roma for 10 billion Italian lire and in 2001, he won a Scudetto and a Supercoppa Italiana with AS Roma, also reaching the final of the Coppa Italia in 2003.

 In the summer of 2003, Antonioli joined Sampdoria on a free transfer.
 In 2006–07, with Luca Castellazzi's emergence between the posts, Antonioli left for former club Bologna on another free transfer.

 He led Bologna to win Serie A promotion once again in mid-2008.

 After the end of 2008–09 season, he was released and replaced by U21 internationals Emiliano Viviano.
 Antonioli then joined Serie B newcomer AC Cesena in July, and the club sent the former first choice Nicola Ravaglia to the lower division.
 He was the first choice ahead Michele Tardioli.
 Antonioli was also the protagonist of the club's second consecutive promotion in 2010, thus having another chance of top-flight football at the age of 41 in the 2010–11 Serie A season.
 The team survived from relegation battle by finishing 15th, and he was offered a new 1-year contract.